-The QUIET CABARET, curated by Katie Macyshyn, is an evening of very quiet, essentially silent, performances with accompanying soundtracks & streamed audio to be experienced through smartphones and earbuds.
+The QUIET CABARET, as organized by Katie Macyshyn, is an evening of very quiet, essentially silent, performances with accompanying soundtracks & streamed audio experienced through smartphones and earbuds.
 The project collapses public performances with private consumption, air guitar with alienation, and exhibitionism with autobiography.

 Mind Altering Space